What did Hunt do to the NHS – and how has he got away with it?

 Privatisation – the wrong ‘solution’

 Not long before his departure, Hunt told Parliament that NHS privatisation “is not happening” and was “fake news”.
 But his actions suggest he was as ideologically wedded to continued competition and privatisation (in various guises) as his notoriously destructive predecessor, Andrew Lansley.
-Huge amounts of clinical and management energy was wasted by working to keep services from being chipped off by the private sector – a hugely costly process with no proven benefits.
+An enormous amount of clinical and management energy was wasted in having to work to keep services from being chipped off by the private sector – even though such privatisation is a hugely costly process with no proven benefits.

 While various privatisations collapsed, failure seemed to be rewarded.
 In 2013, a privatised treatment facility in Stevenage run by the company Clinicenta was bought back by the NHS following the deaths of three patients during routine surgery, with local officials raising concerns about “serious failings” and “evidently substandard” care.
 But just as Clinicenta was collapsing, its parent company – Carillion – was rewarded with further NHS contracts including major PFI schemes at Royal Liverpool Hospital and Midland Metropolitan Hospital.